 You can expect perineural therapy to be extremely tolerable.
-Though you may experience some minor discomfort during the actual injections, the procedure is usually very well tolerated and patients do not experience any substantial pain.
+Though you may experience some minor discomfort during the actual injections, the procedure is usually very well tolerated and patients do not typically experience any substantial pain.

 To begin, we’ll have you lie comfortably before injecting the dextrose and saline solution directly into the painful area using a very small and thin needle.
-Depending on the extent of your injury, we may administer several tiny injections beneath the skin surface until all of the involved nerves have been targeted.
+Depending on the extent of your injury, we may administer several tiny injections beneath the skin surface until all involved nerves have been targeted.